oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

        ```shell
        $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/resources/mii-aux-image-domain.yaml
        ```

+      You can download the WLS Domain YAML file using the below command to a file called `/tmp/quickstart/mii-aux-image-domain.yaml` or similar and make any changes before running the `kubectl apply` command.

+      ```shell
+      $ curl -m 120 -fL https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/resources/mii-aux-image-domain.yaml -o /tmp/quickstart/mii-aux-image-domain.yaml
+      ```
    - **Option 2**: If you created an auxiliary image using optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then use the following steps to create the domain.

        1. Prepare the domain resource.